 Online.
 Provides peer support communities for those with drug/alcohol addiction, family and friends.
 Website: http://www.addictionsurvivors.org Verified: 3/5/2014

 12-Step.
 International.
 Founded 2003.
 Mutual support for all addictions including alcohol, drugs, food, sex, smoking and gambling.
 Write: AAA World GSO 40 Wickstead Way Thornhill, ON L3T 5E4 Voice: 416-657-7771 Website: http://alladdictionsanonymous.org E-Mail: email@example.com Verified: 2/18/2014

 Dual Recovery Anonymous

 International.
 Founded 1989.
 12-Step.
 Program for individuals who experience a dual disorder of chemical dependency and a psychiatric or emotional illness.
 Primary purpose is to help one another achieve dual recovery and to prevent relapse.
 Literature, newsletter and assistance in starting local groups.
 Write: Dual Recovery Anonymous P.O.
-Box 8107 Prairie Village, KS 66208 Website: http://www.draonline.org E-mail: firstname.lastname@example.org Verified: 9/12/2013
+Box 8107 Prairie Village, KS 66208 Website: http://www.draonline.org (Note: listings of groups on this website may be out-of-date.
+Call the contact number listed for the group before attending).
+E-Mail: firstname.lastname@example.org Verified: 3/12/2014